 Through my friendship with local woman and disability advocate Lyn Coyle, I became involved with the Cairns based advocacy organisation Outright Independence.
 I also joined Queensland Advocacy Incorporated and developed an understanding of the needs of people with intellectual disabilities, as well as the role of advocacy.
 The focus was rightly on the rights of people with intellectual disabilities to chart their own destiny.

-It was good to developed an understanding of important issues such as de-institutionalisation.
+It was good to develop an understanding of important issues like de-institutionalisation.
 When a lack of funding caused this organisation to close, many of us got together to ensure people with disabilities had an advocacy organisation here in Cairns.
 This was the genesis of what became known as ‘Rights in Action (RIA)’.

 Some people with disabilities have exceptional qualities by virtue of their difference and the richness of their life experience.
 Suzy O’Reilly (now Suzy Jackson) is one such person.

-Doug Robbins was born with the gene Duchenne Muscular Dystrophy. over his childhood years his parents watched him decline from an able bodied toddler to a wheelchair dependant teenager.
-They realise he would not like to be an old man
+Doug Robbins was born with the gene Duchenne Muscular Dystrophy.
+Over his childhood years his parents watched him decline from an able bodied toddler to a wheelchair dependant teenager.
+They realise he would not live to be an old man

-Doug was a school captain at Smithfield an was much loved by his fellow students.
+Doug was a school captain at Smithfield and was much loved by his fellow students.
 He came to embrace the arts and was creative in numerous theatrical presentations.

 AQA and PDC

 While in Bentley Park I also took on a voluntary role as the Queensland Network Officer of the Australian Quadriplegic Association (AQA), I developed a thorough understanding of a wide range of services required by people with physical disabilities.
 AQA was committed to a holistic approach to rehabilitation.
 This encompassed the emotional, social and vocational rehabilitation of people.